RegalisTechnologies/archinstall/archlinux-installer/README.md

 ## Tips and tricks

-You can easly integrate archinstall with your own scripts.
+You can easily integrate archinstall with your own scripts.
 For example, you can use the following solution to dynamically load hooks/schemes into your script.

-Directory stryucture:
+Directory structure:

 	.
 	├── hooks.d/